claypotfrog/GNTSP/icon/readme.md

-This is the icon for the app.
+These are the icons for the app on different platforms.